4 Steps to Protect Your Business from Spear Phishing

 The link leads to a dummy site that’s barely distinguishable from yours.
 When your employee logs in, the phisher records their credentials and uses them to access your real system.
 There, they can steal data, spy on your business, or bring your system crashing down, and you likely won’t even know it’s happened until the damage has been done.

-4 Steps to Keep Your Business Safe from Spear Phishing
+4 Steps to Keep Your Business Safe from a Spear Phishing Attempt

 Step 1 – Educate Your Employees